EMBRYOPSIDA Pirani & Prado

 Chemistry, Morphology, etc. Hydrolysable tannins in this group (e.g. in Nuphar) are different to those found elsewhere (Gottlieb et al. 1993; Ishimatsu et al. 1989) - although of course Hydatellaceae are here, as in many other features, very poorly known.
 Although there are minute perforations in the end walls of the cells that make up the water conducting tissues in some Nymphaeaceae, they hardly have the morphology of what are called vessel elements elsewhere, however, there are vessels of a variety of types in the roots in the stems of Brasenia.
 Hydatellaceae also have vessel elements with scalariform perforation plates, although these are absent from the leaves.
 The distinctive uniseriate trichomes found in all groups may secrete nectar or mucilage, or they may be involved in ion exchange (Vogel 1998a); Wilkinson (2006) calls the trichomes on the leaves, hydropotes.
 It is possible that there are epidermal oil cells in Nymphaeaceae (Wilkinson 2006); do they contain ethereal oils?
 For discussion as to whether or not Nuphar has bracts, see Schneider et al. (2003).

 The inner bracts found in some Hydatellaceae and the inner petals of Cabomba are notably slow in developing (Rudall et al. 2007).
-If the corolla represents sterilised stamens, as some think, possession of external staminodes will probably be another synapomorphy at least for [Nymphaeaceae + Cabombaceae].
-For discussion about the presence of a granular infratectum in Nymphaeales, see M. I. Taylor et al. (2013); the infractectum is generally columellate.
+If the corolla represents sterilised stamens, as some think, having external staminodes will probably be another synapomorphy at least for [Nymphaeaceae + Cabombaceae].
+For discussion about the presence of a granular infratectum in Nymphaeales, see M. L. Taylor et al. (2013, also 2014 for other aharacters); the infractectum is generally columellate.
 Some genera in all families have exotestal cells that are neither very tall nor much thickened (Hamann et al. 1979; Collinson 1980).
-For the distinctive single-celled chalazal haustorium, see Rudall et al. (2009b).
+For the distinctive single-celled chalazal endosperm haustorium, see Rudall et al. (2009b).

 Phylogeny.
 Hydatellaceae are sister to Xyridaceae in Stevenson et al. (2000; see also Stevenson & Loconte 1995); both have latrorse anthers and an operculum "stopper" that is tegmic in origin.
 Trithuria and Xyris appear as sister taxa (weak support) and in turn sister to Mayaca (still weaker support), although other Xyridaceae are not immediately related (Michelangeli et al. 2003).
 However, although Bremer (2002) noted that Mayacaceae and Hydatellaceae might be weakly associated with Xyridaceae or Eriocaulaceae, depending on what taxa were included in the analysis, there were a number of long branches in this area and he excluded the first two families from his final analysis, while Janssen and Bremer (2004) suggested that the association of Hydatellaceae with Mayacaceae was probably an artefact (see also Chase et al. 2006).